aryehky/arduino/README.md

 - Enable data augmentation for better generalization
 - Use appropriate kernel type for your data
 - Adjust C and gamma parameters based on grid search results
+- Apply appropriate preprocessing based on image quality:
+  - Use noise removal for noisy images
+  - Adjust contrast for low-contrast images
+  - Normalize or standardize for consistent scaling

 ## Contributing
 1. Fork the repository